 About the Paul Mitchell Schools FUNraising Campaign

 Each year, Future Professionals and staff from the nationwide network of Paul Mitchell Schools raise money for various charities with their annual “FUNraising” campaign.

 “Giving back is a cornerstone of our philosophy,” says Dean and Cofounder Winn Claybaugh.
 “Of course we teach the skills needed for a successful career, but we also teach the skills needed for a successful life, and those include being nice and giving back.”

-The annual campaign culminates in the FUNraising Gala dinner, hosted by Winn Claybaugh, Paul Mitchell Cofounder and CEO John Paul DeJoria, Paul Mitchell Co-owner Angus Mitchell, and representatives from the supported charities.
-Past celebrity partners and guests have included entertainers Donny and Marie Osmond; actors Betty White, Fran Drescher, Gary Sinise, Dolph Lundgren, Mira Sorvino, John Schneider, Megyn Price, Kristin Bauer, Danny Trejo, Ricky Schroder, Sara Rue, Michael Jai White, and Pauley Perrette; basketball legend Magic Johnson; TV and radio personality Leeza Gibbons; country music superstar Dolly Parton; hairdressers Vidal Sassoon and Eden Sassoon; CNN’s Larry King; comedian/motivational speaker Kathy Buckley; singer/songwriters Natasha Bedingfield and Sara Evans; and more.
+The annual campaign culminates in the FUNraising Gala dinner, hosted by Winn Claybaugh, Paul Mitchell Cofounder and Chairman John Paul DeJoria, Paul Mitchell Co-owner Angus Mitchell, and representatives from the supported charities.
+Past celebrity partners and guests have included entertainers Donny and Marie Osmond; actors Betty White, Fran Drescher, Gary Sinise, Dolph Lundgren, Mira Sorvino, John Schneider, Megyn Price, Kristin Bauer, Danny Trejo, Ricky Schroder, Sara Rue, Michael Jai White, and Pauley Perrette; basketball legend Magic Johnson; TV and radio personality Leeza Gibbons; music superstars Dolly Parton, Mary Wilson of the Supremes, Terri Nunn of Berlin; hairdressers Vidal Sassoon and Eden Sassoon; CNN’s Larry King; comedian/motivational speaker Kathy Buckley; singer/songwriters Natasha Bedingfield and Sara Evans; and more.

 Thanks to event sponsors who generously underwrite the dinner, every dollar from ticket sales goes directly to the charities.
 In addition, the top FUNraising schools receive a day of education in their schools with renowned beauty industry artists and educators who donate their time.